 All property owners have the temptation of accepting the first person to show interest in the unit.
 Still, as anyone who has any experience in property management can tell you, that can end in disaster.
-It’s even more difficult because tenants can go to great lengths to hide things in their past from background checks and your inquiries.
+It’s even more difficult because residents can go to great lengths to hide things in their past from background checks and your inquiries.

 Finding quality renters for your property is not always easy and becomes more complicated when applicants try to hide things on their background checks.
 Here are a few of the more common things applicants might try to hide from you:

-A rent background check works by allowing you to see beneath the surface of a prospective tenant.
+A rent background check works by allowing you to see beneath the surface of a prospective resident.
 Similar to how an x-ray or MRI would work for a doctor, these background checks will identify any alarming issues that will remove applicants from the running entirely or demand a more thorough investigation.

 Rental background checks can consist of varying details, but at a minimum, they should cover personal information, current address, income, and credit score.
-Combined, this vital information should give you a better idea of how responsible an applicant may be as a tenant.
+Combined, this vital information should give you a better idea of how responsible an applicant may be as a resident.

 The applicant will be responsible for filling out all of their personal information.
 Whatever information you decide to put in this section, be sure you include the following: